Berlin TXL – The Urban Tech Republic

 - Biodiversity as a planning principle: animal-aided design will make Berlin TXL a place where a number of animals will be able to live and seek refuge.

-- Open Space Concept: More than 200 hectares of land to the north of the Schumacher Quarter will be added to existing recreational space on the other side of the former airport grounds, providing space for all Berliners to engage in sports, play, and experience nature.
-A landscape park will work as a transition zone between the Urban Tech Republic and the Schumacher Quarter to the east.
+- Open Space Concept: More than 200 ha of landscaping north of the Urban Tech Republic are incorporated into the existing local recreation area on the far side of the former airport grounds and provides space for all Berlin residents for sport, play, and discovering nature.
+A landscape park forms the transition between the Urban Tech Republic and the adjacent Schumacher Quartier district on the east.